Alessandro Moreschi: Critical opinion

 Critical opinion is divided about Moreschi's recordings, some say they are of little interest other than the novelty of preserving the voice of a castrato, and that Moreschi was a mediocre singer, while others detect the remains of a talented singer unfortunately past his prime by the time of recording, as Moreschi was in his mid-forties.
 Still, others feel that he was a very fine singer, and that much of the "difficulty" in listening to Moreschi's recordings stems from changes in taste and singing style between times.
 His vocal technique can certainly seem to grate upon modern ears, but many of the seemingly imperfect vocal attacks, for example, are in fact grace notes, launched from as much as a tenth below the note – in Moreschi's case, this seems to have been a long-standing means of drawing on the particular acoustics of the Sistine Chapel itself.
 The dated aesthetic of Moreschi's singing, involving extreme passion and a perpetual type of sob, often sounds bizarre to the modern listener, and can be misinterpreted as technical weakness or symptomatic of an aging voice.

 The standard of his recordings is certainly variable; Moreschi recorded two versions of Rossini's "Crucifixus".
 In the first, Moreschi's first side from his first recording session in 1902, he sings off key, and continues to do so for several bars.
 Whatever modern opinion may be of his recordings, the enthusiastic applause of his colleagues attests to their appreciation on at least one occasion, as can be heard at the end of his rendering of Tosti's song "Ideale".

 The best-known piece Moreschi recorded is the Bach/Gounod "Ave Maria" (though the Sistine Chapel choir recorded Mozart's Ave verum corpus, Moreschi's voice is not individually audible).

 In popular culture

 British author Kingsley Amis listened to a Moreschi recording in 1973, and used his thoughts on it as the basis for the novel The Alteration (1976).
 The novel is set in an alternate world where the Papal choir is still recruiting castrati in the 1970s, and is told from the viewpoint of a boy considering this offer.

+YouTube analog horror web series The Mandela Catalogue made by Alex Kister uses Moreschi's version of Ave Maria in the third part of the series, titled 'intruder alert'.
+Moreschi's version appears multiple times in the web series, and is a big part of the storyline.
+It is heard playing from a television showing a monotone image of a man's face, which results in the suicide of a woman and the kidnapping of a child in an infomercial type video in the web series, and is heard from various televisions throughout the series.

+The British experimental music group Current 93 sampled Moreschi's version of Domine Salvum Fac in the song Where The Long Shadow Falls that appears in the EP Where the Long Shadows Fall (Beforetheinmostlight).